Nong Prue district: History

-The area of Nong Prue was originally the village, Ban Nong Prue, Tambon Nong Ri of Bo Phloi district.
-Later it was upgraded to the sub-district (tambon) Nong Prue.
-The Interior Ministry split the two tambons Nong Prue and Nong Pla Lai from Bo Phloi District to establish the minor district (king amphoe) Nong Prue on 1 April 1992.
-A third tambon, Somdet Charoen, was later included in the new district as well.
+The two subdistricts Nong Prue and Nong Pla Lai were split of from Bo Phloi district to establish the minor district (king amphoe) Nong Prue on 22 April 1992.
+A third subdistrict, Somdet Charoen, was later included in the new minor district as well.
 The minor district was upgraded to a full district on 11 October 1997.

 Geography

 Neighboring districts are (from the east clockwise) Lao Khwan, Bo Phloi, Si Sawat of Kanchanaburi province and Dan Chang of Suphanburi province.